dqphan/Hello-World/README.md

 # Hello-World
-Just starting
-I am just starting to learn about Python, a little coffee in the morning helps so much.
+Just starting to learn Python, a little coffee in the morning helps so much.
+Little by little, time allowed, it will come together